 - In the third step, you can enter your serial number that was emailed to you earlier

 - After you have finished setup, you can login using the password you created.
-The default username is: admin
+The default username: admin

 At this point Sophos XG Firewall is installed and can be further configured via the Web GUI.
 A screenshot of the Sophos XG dashboard is shown below.